compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 [b1 b2 b3 b4 b5 ...]
 ```

-It is divided into equally-sized chuncks called pages.
+It is divided into equally-sized chunks called pages.
 There can be one or more pages.

 ```